mohammad-tahmasebi-ci/milestone-project/README.md

 User story result:

 1) game area has a matrix of hidden images displayed clearly and consistently
-2) welcome page provides clear instruction
+2) welcome page provides clear instruction on the game's objectives
 3) welcome page provides a demonstration of different stages of the game
 4) two, and only two, images can be revealed for matching purposes; matched images stay uncovered and the rest will have to be matched
-5) only 16 images are provided in order to keep the paly time to a short period
+5) only 16 images are provided in order to keep the play time to a short period
 6) once all images are matched, a message is displayed giving the user the opportunity to replay the game
-7) clicking on the Home menu option, covered images in the game area, and social sites' icons will result in an action
+7) clicking only on the Home menu option, covered images in the game area, and social sites' icons will result in an action

 ## Testing